juandelaHD/ScoutArg/README.md

 ### Acknowledgments

 I would like to extend a special mention to [**Joaquin Batemarco**](https://github.com/BA73C0) for their exceptional work and contributions to the development of the frontend.
-Your expertise and dedication were invaluable to the project.

 Additionally, my gratitude goes to [**Theo Lijs**](https://github.com/LijsTh) for their outstanding support in ensuring the completeness and functionality of the backend.
-Your efforts were instrumental in bringing this project to fruition.

 ---